axanthos/orange3-textable/docs/rst/preprocess.rst

-specified by the segmentation received from :ref:`Segment` in the contexts specified by the segmentation received from :ref:`Merge`; since those actually belong to distinct strings, none of these units occurs in any of these contexts and the frequency table will remain hopelessly empty.
+specified by the segmentation received from :ref:`Segment` in the contexts specified by the segmentation received from :ref:`Merge`; since those actually belong to distinct strings, none of these units occurs in any of these contexts and the frequency table will remain hopelessly empty (as indicated by the warning symbol on top of the :ref:`Count` widget instance).

 Luckily, a small wiring modification suffices to entirely solve the problem: the connection between :ref:`Merge` and :ref:`Count` should simply be replaced